Skip to main content

 Winter days are shorter than any other season when it comes to daylight, with the winter solstice on December 21 marking the shortest day of the year.

-While there is plenty to love about a candlelit wedding after dark, fewer hours of daylight can affect your timing for photos and therefore your timeline for the entire day.
+While there’s plenty to love about a candlelit wedding after dark, fewer hours of daylight can affect your timing for photos and therefore your timeline for the entire day.

 Play with Rich Winter Colors and Textures